Moya/Moya/docs/Targets.md

 Targets
 =======

-You use Moya to define a Swift `enum` that will is your *target*.
+Using Moya starts with defining a target – typsically some `enum` that conforms to the `MoyaTarget` protocol.
 Then, the rest of your app deals *only* with those targets.
-Targets are usually some action that you want to take on the API, like "`FavouriteTweet(tweetID: String)`".
+Targets are some action that you want to take on the API, like "`FavouriteTweet(tweetID: String)`".

 Here's an example:

 ```swift